Okanjo/okanjo-app-mysql/README.md

 Creates a new instance.
 Ideally, you would extend it and call it via `super(app, options)`.
 * `app` – The OkanjoApp instance to bind to
 * `options` – Service configuration options
-  * `options.service` – (Required) The MySQLService instance managing the connection pool
+  * `options.service` – (Required) The MariaDBService instance managing the connection pool
   * `options.schema` – (Optionalish) The string name of the database the table.
 Defaults to `service.config.database` if not defined.
   * `options.table` – (Required) The string name of the table this service is managing
   * `options.idField` – (Optional) The field that is expected to be unique, like a single-column primary key.
 Defaults to `id`.